DSACMS/metrics/docs/MetricsGlossary.md

 # Terms In the Metrics Repository

+## OSPO
+**Open Source Program Office**.
+A department or team within an organization that manages and oversees open source software initiatives, including contributions, compliance, and community engagement.

 ## Feature Branch
 A feature branch is a separate branch in a version control system (like Git) used to develop a new feature or make changes to the project.
 It allows developers to work on features independently of the main codebase and merge changes back once the feature is complete.